DSOlab/widera_2023_access/PartB.md

 > to the work programme topic?
 Are they measurable and verifiable?
 Are they
 > realistically achievable?

-Since the introduction of Earth orbiting satellites, Satellite Geodesy has played a crucial role in our understanding of the complex Earth system.
-An ever increasing number of space-based applications, including but not limited to climate change, positioning, space exploration, security and awarness, Earth kinematics and reference frames maintenance, geodynamics, etc, are heavily dependent on results and products derived by methods of Satellite Geodesy, and hence correlated with advances and progress within this scientific field.
+Since the introduction of Earth orbiting satellites, Space Geodesy has played a crucial role in our understanding of the complex Earth system.
+An ever increasing number of space-based applications, including but not limited to climate change, positioning, space exploration, security and awarness, Earth kinematics and reference frames maintenance, geodynamics, etc, are heavily dependent on results and products derived by methods of Space Geodesy, and hence correlated with advances and progress within this scientific field.
 Observing the Earth system through space, is in essence an excercise of Satellite Geodesy.